-- While we just checked for the presence of an SPF record manually, most popular mail systems can be configured to automatically check all received mail for congruence with published SPF records. - Thus, IF you publish an SPF record, and IF the ISP that received "your" mail checks the SPF records you've published, spoofed mail that claims to be "from" your domain can then be rejected outright, or filed in a junk folder with spam and other unwanted content. - While SPF is new, many banks are already publishing SPF records, and many ISPs are already checking them. - Examples of some entities that have published SPF records include...
+- While we just checked for the presence of an SPF record manually, most popular mail systems can be configured to automatically check all received mail for congruence with published SPF records. - Thus, IF a bank publishes an SPF record, and IF the ISP that received "the bank's" mail checks the SPF records they've published, spoofed mail that claims to be "from" their domain can then be rejected outright, or filed in a junk folder with spam and other unwanted content. - While SPF is new, many banks are already publishing SPF records, and many ISPs are already checking them. - Examples of some entities that have published SPF records include...